ratwolfzero/hopalong_python/README.md

 - Method Invariance

-  Regardless of the density estimation technique (pixel-based or histogram) or visualization settings (resolution, bin size), the attractor's intrinsic geometric structure remains unchanged.
-These methods influence density representation but do not alter the attractor's underlying shape or dynamics, which are governed by the underlying mathematical functions.
+  Regardless of the density estimation technique (pixel-based or histogram) or the visualization settings (resolution, bin size), the intrinsic geometric structure of the attractor remains unchanged.
+These methods affect the density representation but do not change the shape or dynamics of the attractor, which is determined by the underlying mathematical functions.

 #### Conclusions